SudoMaker/PICoBoot/README.md

 ## Features
 ### Community version

-- Supports all PIC24/dsPIC33 MCUs with a USB module
+- Supports all PIC24/dsPIC33 MCUs with USB module
 - No driver installation needed on modern host OS (Linux/macOS/Windows)
 - `fastboot` like command line tool, for quick integration into development workflows
 - Versatile protocol with strong integrity check